 Best Tourist Season (September - March)

-Railway: Kota is linked by rail with Ahmedabad, Delhi, Jaipur, and Mumbai
+Railway: Bikaner is linked by rail with Delhi, Jaipur, Jodhpur, and Udaipur

 In Bikaner, 14% of the population is under 6 years of age.